Petros89/FDRNet/README.md

-# Gait Feedback and Correction Generation Using Multivariate Signal Learning
+# Gait Feedback and Correction Generation Using Multivariate Sequence Learning

 ## Description
-- Pytorh GPU implementation of the Project `Gait Feedback Discovery and Correction Using Multivariate Time-Series Learning`
+- Pytorh GPU implementation of the FDRNet - a new deep learning architecture for multivariate long sequence generation`
 - Basic Neural Network Architecture for Long-Sequence Multivariate Time-Series Learning

 ## Abstract